ritamaliza/ritamaliza.github.io/content/authors/admin/_index.md

 # Education to show in About widget
 education:
   courses:
-    - course: PhD in Human Biology
+    - course: Ph.D. in Human Biology
       institution: Jichi Medical University
       year: 2017
     - course: M.Si. in Chemistry